 Ecuador Kayaking Trips

-Small World Adventures is here to give you the trip of a lifetime!
+Small World Adventures is here to give you the kayaking trip of a lifetime!
 We are flexible and can run any trip anytime (space available).
 If you don’t see something that matches your schedule or ability level then contact us.
-SWA also specializes in customs kayaking trips.
+SWA also specializes in custom kayaking in Ecuador trips.
 Say you want to tailor a special trip to your group’s needs, we can do it.
 This is a great idea for special birthdays, anniversaries, or friends’ reunions.
-A minimum of 6 people is required for a custom trip, 12 people is the minimum to buy out an entire week (hotels, vans, guides, everything).
+A minimum of 6 people is required for a custom, private trip, 12 people is the minimum to buy out an entire week (hotels, vans, guides, everything).
 Contact our office for details.
+Kayaking in Ecuador is one of the best ways to get a little break from winter and refresh!

 Ecuador Kayaking Trips